Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

-Your Himalayan adventure truly begins as we embark from Sinuwa, ascending beyond the 3000-meter mark today.
-Departing from Sinuwa, the trail leads us through the dense forests of the Annapurna Conservation Area Project (ACAP), abundant with Rhododendron, Juniper, Birch, and Fir trees.
-Alongside us, the roaring Modi River carves its path through narrow gorges, offering a dramatic backdrop to our journey.
+Your Himalayan adventure truly begins as you begin from Sinuwa.
+Leaving Upper Sinuwa, you will ascend beyond the 3000-meter mark today.
+The trail leads you through the dense subtropical forests of the Annapurna Conservation Area Project (ACAP).
+Alongside the trail, the roaring Modi River carves its path through narrow gorges.
+It offers a dramatic backdrop to your journey.

-Continuing our ascent, we pass through Bamboo where we pause for lunch before tackling a steep section of the trail that leads to Dovan.
-Beyond Dovan, we traverse through a small settlement named Himalaya, marking a transition from dense forests to a new landscape.
-Here, the magnificent Mt.
-Fishtail comes into view, providing a stunning backdrop to our trek.
-After approximately two hours of strenuous ascent from Himalaya, we arrive at Deurali, our designated overnight stop for the night.
+Continuing your ascent, the ABC and Poon Hill trekking trail passes through Bamboo.
+You will pause for lunch before tackling a steep section of the trail that leads to Dovan.
+Beyond Dovan, you will traverse through a small settlement named Himalaya.
+From here, you can see the transition from dense forests to a new landscape.
+You will start trekking through alpine meadows.
+The magnificent Mount Fishtail also comes into view.
+It provides a stunning backdrop to your trek.
+After approximately two hours of strenuous ascent from the Himalaya, you will arrive at Deurali.
+The serene village is the designated overnight stop.

 Activity